papiro/Shoot/README.md

 # Shoot
 A simple website that allows users to:
+---
-*Anonymously play rock, paper, scissors with other people online *Play rock, paper, scissors against a computer
++Anonymously play rock, paper, scissors with other people online +Play rock, paper, scissors against a computer